sebringj/coding-exercise/README.md

 # Coding Exercise

+**This code is not completed but has a partial implementation of React Redux (in flux ha ha ha, not really funny)**

 This is an example of a simple React app with a traditional REST api using Node.js with express and Mongo.

 The React app was created by "create-react-app".
 See [Create React App](https://facebook.github.io/react/docs/installation.html) for reference.